oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/dls-bulk-label/dls-bulk-label.md

 ```
 <copy>echo $OCI_REGION</copy>
 ```
 4. Open the file named 'config.py' from the bulk-labeling tool contents with the command 'vi config.py', and then edit the variables as indicated below.
 Be sure to replace the information in "<>" with your own values.
+Preserve the quotation marks in the template.
 ```
 <copy>CONFIG_FILE_PATH = "/etc/oci/config"</copy>
 REGION_IDENTIFIER = "&ltRegion identifier from notepad&gt"